-The City of Ontario Municipal Utilities Company (OMUC)1 is the water supplier for the Project and for the City.
-OMUC commissioned a WSA and WV from Albert A. Webb Associates (WEBB) on September 9, 2021.
-The purpose of preparing this WV for the entire Project is to preclude the need for individual "Written Verification" letters being prepared for the individual residential development projects that will qualify for a WV within the Subarea 29 Specific Plan Amendment (2021) area.
-SB 221 applies to the Project because there will be residential subdivisions that will have more than 500 units which exceed the criteria set in 66473.7(a) of 500 units.
+The City of Ontario Municipal Utilities Company (OMUC) is the water supplier for the Project and for the City.
+OMUC commissioned a WSA and WV from Albert A. Webb Associates (WEBB) on February 28, 2023.
+The purpose of preparing this WV for the Project is to preclude the need for individual "Written Verification" letters being prepared for the individual residential development projects that will qualify for a WV within the Project area.
+Because the Project has less than 500 units, which is the criteria set in Section 66473.7(a), a WV per SB 221 is not required; however, OMUC has opted to prepare one nonetheless since the margin for triggering a WV is so small in this instance (34 units).